jsdysw/machine-learning-project/README.md

 ## 12. Image Generation via Generative Adversarial Networks

+* Create square images by learning from square images.
 * Constructed neural networks of a generator and a discriminator.
 * best accuracy within the last 10 epochs = 96.0030833364